Adobe-Marketing-Cloud/aep-sdks-documentation/using-mobile-extensions/adobe-campaignclassic/README.md

 2. On the **Catalog** tab, locate the **Adobe Campaign Classic** extension and click **Install**.
 3. Provide extension settings \(see screen capture below\)
 4. Click **Save**.
-5. Follow the publishing process to update the SDK configuration
+5. Follow the publishing process to update the SDK configuration.

 ### Configure Campaign Classic Extension